 Add the D-Day Memorial in Bedford VA to your next mid-Atlantic road trip.
 Why?
 It’s not a “stop and snap” statue, but a vibrant outdoor museum with exhibits and gardens.
 You’ll leave with a renewed appreciation for the service and sacrifice of the Normandy invasion veterans.

 Why You Should Visit the D-Day Memorial in Bedford VA

 Wished all the veterans in my big blended family were with me when I visited the National D-Day Memorial in Bedford, Virginia on a bright autumn-leaves afternoon.

-Sent a text to John, my stepson veteran, retired Lt.
+Sent a text to John, my stepson veteran, retired Army Lt.
 Col. and West Point graduate, telling him how rich his reactions would have made my discoveries in this place.

-Ashamed to say I only went to the D-Day Memorial because I was in the neighborhood; my goal in this beautiful territory in Virginia’s Blue Ridge Mountains, part of the Roanoke Valley, was exploring Poplar Forest, Thomas Jefferson’s retreat home an hour from Monticello.
+Ashamed to say I only went to Bedford and the D-Day Memorial because I was in the neighborhood; my goal in this beautiful territory in Virginia’s Blue Ridge Mountains, part of the Roanoke Valley, was exploring Poplar Forest, Thomas Jefferson’s retreat home an hour from Monticello.